How to Get Rid of Pavement Ants

 Bonus Prevention Tip

-Pavement ants love building their nest underneath protective surfaces, so it’s important to reseal your concrete driveway or sidewalk regularly.
+Pavement ants love building their nest underneath protective surfaces.
+Therefore, it’s important to reseal your concrete driveway or sidewalk regularly.
 Also locate and seal any foundation or garage cracks.

 Morgan